talkdai/dialog/README.md

 ### Tests

-Running tests on the project is simple, just add the flag `TEST` to the .env file/environment variables and run the project.
+Running tests on the project is simple, just add the flag `TEST=true` to the .env file/environment variables and run the project.

 ```bash
 docker-compose up -d db # run the database